 On April 10, 2007, we completed our acquisition of Vidatech, Kft (also know as Vidatech Technological Research and Development LLC) a limited liability company formed under the laws of the Republic of Hungary.
 Vidatech is a company formed for the purpose of investing in, acquiring, developing, licensing, and commercializing technologies developed in Hungary.
 In furtherance of its business, Vidatech provides research and development services to the companies from which it acquires technologies or participation interests in such technologies.
 Prior to December 31, 2007, Vidatech was primarily focused on organizational and capital raising activities.
-Through June 30, 2010, we have had only limited operations and acquired rights to eleven technologies, TothTelescope, RiverPower, revolutionary desalination technology based on cavitation, H2OGas for the mixing of water and gasoline for use in internal combustion engines, and the Kalmar inventions (FireSAFE, technology for utilizing communal waste as a concrete additive, technology for repairing potholes with the use of recycled plastics, PVC shielded electric cable recycling technology, a biodegreadable deicing liquid, and technology for the neutralization of red-mud, a toxic byproduct of the aluminum/bauxite industry) and an equity interest in 'in4 Kft', a company formed to develop next generation semantic search and content organizer technology.
-All of these technologies are still in the development stage (see Note 4).
-As of June 30, 2010, the Company has only realized limited revenues from the Toth Telescope project and has not realized any revenues from the other inventions.
+Through March 31, 2011, we have had only limited operations and acquired rights to eleven technologies, TothTelescope, RiverPower, revolutionary desalination technology based on cavitation, H2OGas for the mixing of water and gasoline for use in internal combustion engines, and the Kalmar inventions (FireSAFE, technology for utilizing communal waste as a concrete additive, technology for repairing potholes with the use of recycled plastics, PVC shielded electric cable recycling technology, a biodegreadable deicing liquid, and technology for the neutralization of red-mud, a toxic byproduct of the aluminum/bauxite industry) and an equity interest in 'in4 Kft', a company formed to develop next generation semantic search and content organizer technology.
+As of March 31, 2011 we have elected to discontinue our TothTelescope distribution agreement and have also ceased development work on the desalination device and the H2Gas additive.
+All three technologies have been discontinued.
+The rest of our technologies are still in the development stage (see Note 4).
+As of March 31, 2011, the Company has only realized limited revenues from the now discontinued TothTelescope project and has not realized any revenues from the other inventions.